 Workbench Forum: Sends you to the user forums where you can ask questions and interact with other MySQL Workbench users.

-Scripting Shell: Execute scripts from within MySQL Workbench
+Scripting Shell: Execute Python scripts and develop MySQL Workbench plugins.